crosire/reshade-shaders/REFERENCE.md

 		// RenderTarget and RenderTarget0 are aliases.
 		RenderTarget = texTarget;

-		// Clears all bound render targets to zero before rendering when set to true.
+		// Set to true to clear all bound render targets to zero before rendering.
 		ClearRenderTargets = false;

+		// Set to false to disable automatic rebuilding of the mipmap chain of all render targets and/or storage objects.
+		// This is useful when using a compute shader that writes to specific mipmap levels, rather than relying on the automatic generation.
+		GenerateMipMaps = true;

 		// A mask applied to the color output before it is written to the render target.
 		RenderTargetWriteMask = 0xF; // or ColorWriteEnable